CAREERS AND VOLUNTEERS

 - Are flexible and enjoy working with others in a team situation

 - Are comfortable using computers, have computer and internet access at home, have an email account

 - Understand that this volunteer role will not lead to paid employment.

 Intakes of trainee guides occur on a needs basis and are not an annual event.
-Expressions of interest are being accepted for the next intake which is expected to be in 2021/2022.
+Expressions of interest are being accepted for the next intake which may be one to two years away.
 For further information or to register your interest for the future, please submit an enquiry below.